kcmerrill/writing/Knight Walker/Chapter 6 - Camping spot.md

 A moment later in my rear view mirror I saw Mario walking.
 Headed towards the restaurant.
 I didn’t know where or what he was going to do but at this point I didn’t care.
 I was cleared of the next hurdle and I needed to get going before the sunlight was gone for the night.

-It’s only an hour and a half from my house to my favorite camping spot trailhead.
+It’s only an hour and a half from my house to my favorite camping spot's trailhead.
 It’s in the middle of nowhere on the Colorado Trail and the awesome thing is, depending on your mood, energy levels and amount of people in the area you can setup your camping spot within 10 minutes, or hike in a few hundred miles to avoid people.
+Literally a few hundred miles.

 Getting away from people was my main objective so I hiked for a few hours to my favorite spot.
 It’s secluded with no people usually, even on the busiest of holidays, with a river flowing through the campsite.
 This was important to me as I didn’t really know how long I’d be out there and water was important.

 It was chilly but not cold as I pulled on light jacket.
 The sun was setting but it wasn’t completely dark out.
 Most people would  have felt a bit uncomfortable in this situation but I’ve done this a thousand times.
-Literally.
+Perhaps not a thousand times, but hundreds of times easily.
 Over the years I’ve camped in numerous sites but for some reason I’ve always gravitated to this one.

 For no particular reason aside from the checkboxes that this particular spot checked.
 It was a few miles on the trail so it was a great workout.
 It had a river going through it that provided water and wild game in case things got hairy, it was completely secluded by trees and off the beaten path and it had a ton of firewood in case the nights got too cold which they often did.
 For 15 years I’ve come to the same spot and overtime I’d try going somewhere else something in side of me persuaded me not to.
 Perhaps it was my lack of courage to try new adventures, or perhaps it was just a little voice inside of me begging me to change my mind.